 Canadian Senior Schools

 You will want to start your search for a boarding school which suits the interests and strengths of your child ideally at least two years before entry, but many schools will consider applications much later.
 If you are unfamiliar with Canadian boarding schools, then plan to visit one of the Schools Fairs held in Cayman every November.
 There is always a very good representation of schools.
 Once you have done some research, plan to visit two or three of the schools to get an idea of what you like and what you don’t like.
 Once you have a shortlist, it is recommended that you check their website to see what documents they need to see and what entry tests they will ask your child to take.
-Some schools, especially those in Toronto, ask students to sit the Secondary School Admissions Test (SSAT) but many other schools have their own tests.
-The SSAT is a standardised test which some Canadian private schools use to assess a student’s overall aptitude, rather than their knowledge of specific subjects, but also offers the Character Skills Snapshot, which looks at a students overall attitude/character.
+Some schools, especially those in Toronto, ask students to sit the Secondary School Admission Test (SSAT) but many other schools have their own tests.
+The SSAT is a standardised test which some Canadian private schools use to assess a student’s overall aptitude, rather than their knowledge of specific subjects, but also offers the Character Skills Snapshot, which looks at a student's overall attitude/character.
 However, some schools do not use such standardised testing and use their own test papers instead.

 How to Choose a Boarding School